 What causes Usher syndrome?

-Usher syndrome is inherited, which means that it is passed from parents to their children through genes.
-Genes are located in almost every cell of the body.
-Genes contain instructions that tell cells what to do.
-Every person inherits two copies of each gene, one from each parent.
+Usher syndrome is inherited, which means that it is passed from parents to a child through genes.
+Each person inherits two copies of a gene, one from each parent.
 Sometimes genes are altered, or mutated.
-Mutated genes may cause cells to act differently than expected.
+Mutated genes may cause cells to develop or act abnormally.

 What are the characteristics of the three types of Usher syndrome?

-Children with type 2 Usher syndrome are born with moderate to severe hearing loss and normal balance.
-Although the severity of hearing loss varies, most of these children can benefit from hearing aids and can communicate orally.
-The vision problems in type 2 Usher syndrome tend to progress more slowly than those in type 1, with the onset of RP often not apparent until the teens.
+Type 2: Children with type 2 Usher syndrome are born with moderate to severe hearing loss but normal balance.
+Although the severity of hearing loss varies, most children with type 2 Usher syndrome can communicate orally and benefit from hearing aids.
+RP is usually diagnosed during late adolescence in people with type 2 Usher syndrome.

-Children with type 3 Usher syndrome have normal hearing at birth.
-Although most children with the disorder have normal to near-normal balance, some may develop balance problems later on.
-Hearing and sight worsen over time, but the rate at which they decline can vary from person to person, even within the same family.
-A person with type 3 Usher syndrome may develop hearing loss by the teens, and he or she will usually require hearing aids by mid- to late adulthood.
-Night blindness usually begins sometime during puberty.
-Blind spots appear by the late teens to early adulthood, and, by mid-adulthood, the person is usually legally blind.
+Type 3: Children with type 3 Usher syndrome have normal hearing at birth.
+Most have normal to near-normal balance, but some develop balance problems with age.
+Decline in hearing and vision varies.
+Children with type 3 Usher syndrome often develop hearing loss by adolescence, requiring hearing aids by mid-to-late adulthood.
+Night blindness also usually begins during adolescence.
+Blind spots appear by the late teens to early twenties.
+Legal blindness often occurs by midlife.

 |Type 1||Type 2||Type 3|